-One of the most iconic sitcoms ever, Friends ran for 10 years.
-Filmed in the 90s and 2000s, the show is still viewed around the world in countless reruns.
-Almost everyone is familiar with the adventures of Ross, Rachel, Monica, Chandler, Phoebe, and Joey.
+One of the most iconic sitcoms ever, Friends ran from 1994 to 2004.
+The show can still be seen around the world in countless reruns.
+Almost everyone is familiar with the stories of Ross, Rachel, Monica, Chandler, Phoebe, and Joey.

 Warner Brothers Studios

-While set in Manhattan, the entire series was filmed at the Warner Brothers Studios in Burbank, California.
-Like other traditional sitcoms, Friends was filmed three-camera style in front of a live studio audience.
+Friends is set in Manhattan, but the entire series was filmed at the Warner Brothers Studios in Burbank, California.
+Like other sitcoms, Friends was filmed three-camera style in front of a live studio audience.
 The first season was filmed on stage 5.
 Once the show was a hit, production moved to stage 24, due to it’s larger size.
 Once the series ended, Warner Bros. renamed it “The Friends Stage” in honour of the show.

 Generally, once a show ends, they dismantle the set.
 In recent years, however, studios have started to realize the value in preserving the set.
 Warner Bros. decided to do something unique, and include the Central Perk set as part of their studio tour.
 It was first set up in the props warehouse, where fans could sit on the iconic orange couch and take a photo.